terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

    ```

 1. Update the file `terraform.tfvars` with values from your Google Cloud environment
-1. Update the file `terraform.tfvars` with values from your VCS repositories
+1. Update the file `terraform.tfvars` with values from your VCS repositories at `tfc_bootstrap` section
-1. Update the file `terraform.tfvars` with values from your Terraform Cloud organization
+1. Update the file `terraform.tfvars` with values from your Terraform Cloud organization at `tfc_bootstrap` section
 1. To prevent saving the `tfc_token` in plain text in the `terraform.tfvars` file,
 export the Terraform Cloud token as an environment variable: